Andrew Fahie: 2003

 In 2003, Offshore Alert reported that Fahie was under investigation about allegations of money laundering.
 Fahie did not deny that an investigation took place, but contended that no action was taken against him as a result of the investigation.
 In 2018 he called the allegations "outdated, unproven, and unsubstantiated".
+According to a 2025 article in The Guardian, Fahie boasted about handling illicit cash in the past to a DEA informant.

-2022-2024
+2022–2024

-On 28 April 2022, Fahie was arrested by the US Drug Enforcement Administration (DEA) in Miami on charges related to money laundering, conspiracy to import 5 kg (11 lb) of cocaine, and planning to assist the Mexico-based Sinaloa Cartel in moving thousands of kilograms of cocaine into the United States for a percentage of the proceeds.
+On 28 April 2022, Fahie was arrested by the US Drug Enforcement Administration (DEA) in Miami on charges related to money laundering, conspiracy to import 5 kg (11 lb) of cocaine, and planning to assist the Mexico–based Sinaloa Cartel in moving thousands of kilograms of cocaine into the United States for a percentage of the proceeds.

 The matter went to trial in late January 2024 on four charges: (1) conspiracy to import more than five kilograms of cocaine, (2) conspiracy to engage in money laundering, (3) attempted money laundering, and (4) foreign travel in aid of racketeering.
 His co-accused, Oleanvine Maynard, gave evidence against him.
 On 8 February 2024 after a seven day trial the Miami jury convicted him on all counts.
 On 5 August 2024, he was sentenced to 135 months in federal prison.